microsoft/Mastering-the-Marketplace/docs/vm/index.md

 ---
 # Page settings
-layout: default
+layout: homepage
 keywords: Azure AppSoure Marketplace Virtual Machine
 comments: false
+hide:
+  - navigation

 # Hero section
 title: Mastering Virtual Machine Offers
 description: The content in this course is from a live hands-on workshop.
 These demo-heavy modules take you all the way from creating a new virtual machine in Azure through publishing a custom virtual machine offer to the Microsoft commercial marketplace.
 If you are looking to publish a new virtual machine offer, this series will get you from beginner to advanced in a short time.

-hide:
-  - navigation

 ---

 **[Let us know what you need](https://forms.office.com/r/0gCrzhSMkw)** in this content library.

 Get your hands dirty with the [hands-on labs](#hands-on-labs).